ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ cd pancan-scripts
     $ sudo cp uploads.html /var/www/

 Before running any scripts you need to check if perl is at least version 5.18.2 using perl -v.
-You might also want to use cpanminus to make installing modules much easier.
+From past experience, this version of perl has worked fine.
 If necessary, update perl to version 5.18.2.
 To do this, you need to use perlbrew.
 Perlbrew allows you to manage and use multiple versions perl on the same machine, you can check it out here (http://perlbrew.pl/).
 To use perlbrew do the following :

     # download perlbrew
     $ wget -O - http://install.perlbrew.pl | bash